atrosekta/rust-electrical-wiki/content/storage.md

 Instead, it represents `6,492,076Np` of Wire Capacity.

 Before going into the construction and operation of a Capacitor, it’s essential to understand the math conversions between Rust Watt Minutes (rWm) and Wire Capacity (Np).

 Both represent capacity, but they use different units of measurement depending on the energy storage container, be it a battery or a capacitor.

 The Maths :
 `rWm`: rust watt minute
+`rW`: rust watts (commonly referred to as "power")
 `Np`: Wire Capacity
 `∅`: 7.5 (Trust Me Bro)
 `S`: Seconds